Advantages of Membership

 - Professionals (self employed and employees)

 The BCCI usually meets on the 3rd Wednesday of each month.
 The meetings commence at 6pm and aim to conclude by 7.30 pm.
-The meetings are held in the meeting room at The Burnie Club, Queen Street, Burnie.
+The meetings are held in the Cpl.
+Cameron Baird VC room at The Burnie RSL Club, 36 Alexander Street, Burnie.
 Sometimes, for significant reasons, the meeting date and venue are changed.
 Due notice is given.

 The meetings are open to all members and representatives.
 The Executive Committee meets in addition to these meetings when the need arises.

-After each meeting, and for those wishing, a local member restaurant or establishment is attended for a social drink and/or meal.
+After each meeting, and for those wishing, a social drink and/or meal is had at the RSL Club.
 This provides for an excellent way to network.Breakfast Networking Sessions

 These are held fortnightly at Weller's Inn and feature continental breakfast items plus a hot dish.
 Members and guests assemble from 7:10am onwards and network before being seated at 7:30.
 All attendees get the opportunity to introduce themselves to the meeting then main course is served.
 Around 7:45 the guest speaker will be introduced and speak for 30 minutes and take questions until the meeting closes at 8:30.
 Cost is $20 for members and $25 for non members.